PocketBible 4.18.0 Uploaded to App Store

 • The space after a trailing apostrophe was missing in certain Bibles.
 Instead of “Jesus’ disciples”, you’d see “Jesus’disciples”.

-• Searches for non-existent words could fool phrases searches.
+• Searching for non-existent words at the beginning of phrases could fool PocketBible.
 Searching for “grafted in” in a Bible that does not contain the word “grafted” would give the results for “in” instead of saying that the phrase doesn’t occur.

-• The “toggle play/pause” button on certain headphones didn’t work with the synthesized speech figure.
+• The “toggle play/pause” button on certain headphones didn’t work with the synthesized speech feature.
 This turned out to be a complete oversight on our part.
 Sorry about that.

 • Text would scroll some random number of pages up or down when the height of the window changed.
 This was usually the result of showing or hiding the toolbox on the iPad version of PocketBible.
 Apple changed the order in which certain things were done when resizing the window, which caused our attempt to keep the text at the same location to be defeated.